rwxrob/notes/Kubernetes/kubespray-cni-summary.md

+> [!NOTE]
+> You cannot do this without cloning the source repo of Kubespray.

 ## 📊 How to Determine Installed CNI Plugin and Version with Kubespray

 Use these steps to generate a reliable report of which CNI plugin is installed by Kubespray and what version is in use.